Biological Safety Cabinet in Pathology Departments: A Comprehensive Guide

 II.
 Working Principle

-BSCs operate on the principle of directional airflow and HEPA filtration.
-The fundamental mechanism involves:
+BSCs function based on controlled directional airflow and HEPA filtration.
+The airflow mechanism includes:

 III.
 Primary Functions and Roles